shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 ## Writing tests for blog program

-before we dive into writing test cases, we will create 3 simple reusable utility functions.
+before we dive into writing test cases, every test needs a initialized blog, a brand new user and a post so to avoid repetition we will create 3 simple reusable utility functions.

+- createBlog - initialize new Blog account
+- createUser - create a new User
+- createPost - create new Post

 **createBlog.js**